Queen River (Rhode Island)

-The Queen's River is a river in the U.S. state of Rhode Island.
+The Queen River is a river in the U.S. state of Rhode Island.
 It flows approximately 10.7 mi.
 There is one dam along the river's length.

 Course

 The river rises out of Dead Swamp in West Greenwich and flows due south through Exeter and into South Kingstown where it converges with Glen Rock Brook to become the Usquepaug River.

 Crossings

 Below is a list of all crossings over the Queen River.
 The list starts at the headwaters and goes downstream.